donalharrison/no1_system/docs/_core/Core Mechanic.md

 Momentum measures the level of success and proactivity the characters have attained.
 High Momentum reflects arcs where the characters are experience consistent success in their pursuits.
 Momentum increases each time a roll's final result set contains no 1s and the players maintain the initiative.

-## Manuever -- Interacting with Challenge, Entropy, & Momentum
+## Manuevers -- Interacting with Challenge, Entropy, & Momentum
 Players utilize the

 ## Core Roll Mechanic